-- He also made a record after winning the people choice award at Germany, 5 times in a row.
+- He also made a record of winning the people choice award at Germany, 5 times in a row.

-- From 1994, Pattnaik has been providing training to the sand student artists through his open-air Sudarsan Sand Art Institute situated in Puri.
+- From 1994, Pattnaik has been providing training to the sand artist students through his open-air Sudarsan Sand Art Institute situated in Puri.

 - He is also the author of the book, Sand Art.

-- Sudarsan conducts workshops and training in various Fair and Festivals in and around the countries to propagate the sand art.
+- Sudarsan conducts workshops and training in various Fairs and Festivals in and around the countries to propagate the sand art.

 - He has unremarkably created World Record at Puri beach in sand sculpture in the years: 2006, 2007, 2008, 2009, 2010, and 2016 and made it to the Limca Book of World record.

-- He became the Brand ambassador for International sand art festival of Odisha and the Brand ambassador for National Aluminum Company Limited (NALCO).
+- He became the Brand Ambassador of the International sand art festival of Odisha and the Brand Ambassador of the National Aluminum Company Limited (NALCO).

-- In 2016, Pattnaik prayed for a speedy recovery for the Siachen braveheart Lance Naik Hanumanthappa Koppad by making a sand sculpture at Puri beach.
+- In 2016, Pattnaik prayed for the speedy recovery of the Siachen braveheart Lance Naik Hanumanthappa Koppad by making a sand sculpture at Puri beach.
 However, Lance Naik Hanumanthappa Koppad who was buried under the snow for 6 days at Siachen, succumbed to his injuries after being admitted in the hospital.

-- In 2018, when the news of the 12 children struck in Thailand’s cave was making rounds in the media, Pattnaik prayed for the boys through a sand sculptor he created on the Puri Beach.
+- In 2018, when the news of the 12 children struck in Thailand’s cave was making rounds in the media, Pattnaik prayed for the boys and made a sand sculptor he created on the Puri Beach.

-- He has many awards and achievements to his account including a gold medal in 10th Moscow sand sculpture championship in Russia 2017, bagged a gold medal in People’s choice at World championship for sand sculpting Russe, Bulgaria 2016, won a gold medal at the 12th International sand art competition at Saint Petersburg 2013, bagged double gold medal at Solo International sand art contest in Mervala 2012; one for most positive sculpture and another for the people choice, and many more.
+- He has many awards and achievements to his account including a gold medal in 10th Moscow sand sculpture championship in Russia 2017, a gold medal in People’s choice at World championship for sand sculpting Russe, Bulgaria 2016, a gold medal at the 12th International sand art competition at Saint Petersburg 2013, a double gold medal at Solo International sand art contest in Mervala 2012; one for most positive sculpture and another for the people choice.

 - Here’s a video of Sudarasan Pattnaik’s sand art gallery and a little conversation with him.